APrettyCoolProgram/Archiwizator/README.md

 ## Installing

-### Windows
+Archiwizator is portable, so installation is straightforward:

 1. Download the current [Archiwizinator-X.x.zip](https://github.com/APrettyCoolProgram/Archiwizator/releases/tag/v0.905-beta) file
 2. Extract `Archiwizator-X.x.zip` to whatever directory you want it to reside

-#### Other operating systems

-While Archiwizator is written in .NET Core C#, and much of it is cross-platform, it does utilize WPF technology, and is therefore Windows-only.

 ## Using